|Asia 201||Gateway to Asia||Fall 2014|

 |Walton Hall 144, 6275|

 This course is a survey of 2,000 years of East Asia's cultural and institutional history.
-The societies of East Asia, especially China, Korea and Japan have rich, complexand multifaceted historical experiences.
-It will be the purpose of this course to introduce students to the philosophy, religion, literature, art and everyday life of the peoples of this part of the world from the dawn of history to the beginning of the modern era.
+The societies of East Asia, especially China, Korea and Japan have rich, complex and multifaceted historical experiences.
+It will be the purpose of this course to introduce students to the philosophy, religion, literature, art, envrionmental concerns and everyday life of the peoples of this part of the world from the dawn of history to the beginning of the modern era.

 Student Learning Objectives:

 1. To acquire a general knowledge of the scope, breadth and contours of East Asian History and Culture.

 2. To develop interdisciplinary thinking and multi-disciplinary approaches to the study of the societies and cultures of East Asia.

 3. To be able to think critically and ask questions that can be answered from a multi-disiciplinary perspective, espeically those concerning the environment and sustainability.

 2. In-class group or solo presentations and/or assuming responsibility for leading the discussion for part of a chapter or other specified topic.
 25%

 3. Short reading reports and five analytical papers as assigned.
 60% Please be aware that Willamette University has a strong plagiarism policy.
 It reads, in part: